techbrett/OfficeDocs-SkypeForBusiness/Teams/CQD-teams-utilization-report.md

 ## Call Count Summary Report

-The main page, Call Count Summary, immediately provides the number of audio, video and screen sharing sessions over the last 30 and 90 days as noted in the section title.
+The main page, Call Count Summary, immediately provides the number of audio, video, and screen sharing sessions over the last 30 and 90 days as noted in the section title.
 The data initially displayed is for the organization as a whole.
 You can filter the data by using the slicer dropdown options on the left side of the page.

 ![Screenshot of Call Count Summary report in Teams Usage Reports.](media/CQD-teams-utilization-report1.png)